 Payments made using Fortumo Payments API consist of two steps: authorisation and charging.
 When a consumer has decided to make a purchase, you will first need to get their authorisation and retrieve a charging token that can be used for charging the consumer once or multiple times.
 Depending on payment channel there can be one or more authorisation flows to choose from.
 Information about which authorisation methods are available for a specific payment channel can be obtained via Capabilities API.
 After a successful authorisation, consumer can be charged any amount within consumer available limits indicated in the authorisation object.

 As described above, Payments API is RESTful and asynchronous.
-At retrieving each request only HTTP 200 OK will be given in response and a separate callback is made to Local API provided by the merchant at each update to the REST object.
+At retrieving each request only HTTP 200 OK will be given in response and a separate callback will be sent to you at each update to the REST object.
 Each callback will have a reference to the original request and the latest state of the object.